It can be easy to assume that the factors impacting home value are mainly external and out of your control.

 Mark S. Henry’s research for the Clemson university from above was explored further by research carried out for the Journal of Environmental Horticulture.

 This took an even more scientific approach and worked out an equation to establish the increase in value.
-The findings again concluded that improved curb appeal (which can include landscaping) the property value can improve an incredible 16%.
+The findings again concluded that with improved curb appeal (which can include landscaping) the property value can improve an incredible 16%.

 The National Association Of Realtors Report